PSP-Archive/PSP-Archive.github.io/_posts/2022-01-09-all-emulators-for-PSP.md

 - [gpSP-mod](https://archive.org/details/gpSPmod20090720.7z).
 Last updated in 2009.

 ### Nintendo DS

+**Note**: DeSmuME PSP by Xiro is the best option, but even then only usable for simple, purely 2D titles such as Zoo Keeper.
+3D games run slowly and with heavy glitches.
+It also only supports PSP-2000 and later models.

 - [DSONPSP](https://archive.org/details/dsonpsp-beta-7-wip.-7z) by yoshihiro.
 Last updated in 2009.
 - [DSONPSP Mod](https://archive.org/details/dsonpsp-mod-by-rnb-psp.-7z) by RNB_PSP.
 Last updated in 2010.